 You can sign up for a month-to-month lease and move out after just two months of living there.
 The option is there for you.

 If you travel a lot and don’t mind driving, then living in an RV might be an excellent choice.
 If you get yourself a good condition used RV, it’s won’t cost you nearly as much as you think.

-The best part is all you have to pay in utilities as your gas, and that’s it.
+The best part is all you have to pay in utilities is your gas, and that’s it.
 Especially if it’s solar power, then your electricity is also completely free.

-on the surface, living in a hotel is really no different than living in an apartment.
-You still have your own space, your own door, Angel own keys.
+On the surface, living in a hotel is really no different than living in an apartment.
+You still have your own space, your own door, and your own keys.

 The biggest difference you’ll have is a lack of privacy.
 The fact that hotel staff can come in and out of your hotel room might be a bit of a privacy and security concern.

 On the other hand, when it comes to price, hotels can be about the same, less or even more than an apartment.
-It really depends on your location, and how I ended the hotel is.
+It really depends on your location, and how I ended the hotel.

-The good thing about some hotels out there is that they provide certain amenities such as a in-built kitchen, laundry services, and even multiple bedrooms and some hotels.
+The good thing about some hotels out there is that they provide certain amenities such as built-in kitchens, laundry services, and even multiple bedrooms and some hotels.

-Living in a hotel can be a great option for those that are nomadic and travel often, and don’t want to sign into a lease and worried about utilities.
+Living in a hotel can be a great option for those that are nomadic and travel often, don’t want to sign into a lease, and are worried about utilities.

 Like it?
 Pin it!